 Landscape and Environment

-The Siuslaw and Kuitsh (often called Lower Umpqua or Kalawatset) peoples were two closely related American Indian tribes who lived along the Central Oregon Coast, around the modern cities of Reedsport and Florence.
+The Siuslaw and Quuiich (Kuitsh, Lower Umpqua or Kalawatset) peoples were two closely related American Indian tribes who lived along the Central Oregon Coast, around the modern cities of Reedsport and Florence.
 The Siuslaw lived mainly around the estuary of the Siuslaw River, leaving during summer to travel upriver and into the hills of the Coast Range.
-The Kuitsh had their winter villages around Winchester Bay, at the mouth of the Umpqua River.
-The whole coast held by the two peoples was about 50 miles in length, from Cape Perpetua in the north, just south of Cape Perpetua, to the Tenmile Lakes in the south.
-In summer, both peoples wandered probably as far as the Willamette Valley, and there is a tradition of a Siuslaw village in the Lorane Valley, southwest of Eugene.
+The Quuiich had their winter villages around Winchester Bay, at the mouth of the Umpqua River.
+The whole coast held by the two peoples was about 50 miles in length, from Tsi’ima or Tenmile Creek in the north, just south of Cape Perpetua, to the Tenmile Lakes in the south.
+In summer, both peoples traveled annually as far as the Willamette Valley, and there is a tradition of a Siuslaw village in the Lorane Valley, southwest of Eugene.
 The Siuslaw utilized landscapes as far as the west of Noti but their eastern border with the Kalapuyans is undetermined.
-Quuiich fishing camps were in the Gardiner-Winchester Bay lower region but there were villages up the Umpqua River as far as the modern town of Scottsburg.
+Quuiich fishing camps were in the Gardiner-Winchester Bay lower region but there were villages up the Umpqua river with a named village (Ts’alila) above Scottsburg.

 The indigenous landscape was very diverse.
 The Siuslaw and Lower Umpqua rivers and estuaries were the dominating factor in the local economy, providing fish and shellfish.
 Good fishing was available from a chain of freshwater lakes, including Siltcoos and Tahkenitch Lakes, which lay behind a band of coastal dunes.
 The rivers provided a highway into the Coast Range, which lay to the east of the tribal territories.
 In the mountains, hunting and gathering were major summer activities.
 The whole landscape was heavily timbered, except along the sand dunes.
 An underbrush of alder and berry bushes was thick and luxurious, making travel arduous.
 To some extent, this also protected and isolated the Siuslawans.

-This is an approximate rendering of a text in Siuslawan adapted into Americanist IPA by Patricia Whereat Phillips:
+This is a rendering of a text in Siuslawan adapted into Americanist IPA by Patricia Whereat Phillips:

-Lodges were semi-subterranean, up to 50 feet long, built of split and smoothed planks, with an oval entrance.
+Plank houses were semi-subterranean, up to 50 feet long, built of split and smoothed planks.
 The roof was gabled with a single ridge pole.
 Racks along the ceiling stored dried food, baskets, tools, and personal possessions.
-The interiors were lined with mats.
+The interiors were lined with woven tule or cattail mats.
 Sweat houses were sometimes aboveground and sometimes below ground.
 Basketry was made with a twining technique.
 They used tightly woven conifer roots for cooking and water baskets, and made open weave clam baskets, and conical fishing trap baskets.
 Fishing weirs were also woven and installed in bays, estuaries and rivers to trap fish.

 Clothing was appropriate to the season.
 In the warm summer it was minimal, but during rain or cold, tanned hide or plant fiber clothing was worn.
 Men wore belted buckskin shirts and leggings, and water-repellent capes of cattail or shredded bark were used during the long rainy season.
 Women wore long fiber or hide dresses or skirts, and flat-topped woven basket hats.
 Regalia and ceremonial gear were signs of wealth, and included woodpecker-scalp headgear, dance costumes, and decorated belts and headbands.
 Moccasins were only used on long trips – the climate and landscape were so wet that bare feet were more practical.